t9md/atom-vim-mode-plus/README.md

 # Thanks

 My work is greatly owing to former achievement done by original vim-mode developer and many of its contributors.
+As you can see in commit history, this project is originally started by forking official [vim-mode](https://github.com/atom/vim-mode).

 # Important Note